 Whilst legal liability for a director’s breach of duty lies with the director personally, the consequences for the company can be similarly severe.
 A breach of the conflict of interest duties is regarded as a serious issue, and can damage one of the company’s most valuable assets: its reputation.
 This can expose the company to increased public scrutiny, making it more difficult to secure finance and attract investors.

+A director might be tempted to assume that they can avoid any claim for conflict of interest by resigning, but this is not the case.
 A director’s duties to avoid conflicts of interest continue when they are no longer a director in respect of information, property or opportunities of which they became aware whilst in office.
-Accordingly, a director cannot get around their duties by resigning from the board and subsequently exploiting an opportunity.
-Crucially, this ongoing liability has been held by the Court to apply even if the director’s subsequent use of the information played no part in their decision to resign.
+A director can’t get around their duties by resigning from the board and subsequently exploiting an opportunity.
+This ongoing liability has been held by the court to apply even if the director’s subsequent use of the information played no part in their decision to resign.

 Summary